santhoshpandi/Datrix-Dashboard-React/README.md

 # React Dashboard Template

-This is a modern, responsive dashboard template built using **React**, **Tailwind CSS**, and **Vite**.
+This is a modern, responsive dashboard template built using **React**, **Context API**, **Tailwind CSS**, and **Vite**.
 The dashboard includes a sliding navigation bar with different sections, a dark mode toggle, responsive design, and several chart components.
 It is designed to be a starting point for building customizable admin dashboards and other web applications.

 ## Developed by